octimot/StoryToolkitAI/INSTALLATION.md

     choco install ffmpeg

-#### 5. Download StoryToolkitAI:
+#### 4. Download StoryToolkitAI:

 Open the Command Prompt and navigate to the folder where you want to install StoryToolkitAI.
 Then run:

     git clone https://github.com/octimot/StoryToolkitAI.git

-#### 6. Set up a virtual environment
+#### 5. Set up a virtual environment
-Now create a virtual environment (to prevent messing up with other python packages you may have installed on your OS for other stuff):
+Create a virtual environment to install all the packages the tool needs in isolation from the rest of your system:

     py -3.10 -m virtualenv venv